 Different symptom patterns

 People with “mixed episodes” of bipolar disorder experience a high mood with some depressive symptoms at the same time.
-Some studies have suggested that mixed episodes are more common among females.
+Research from 2013 suggests that mixed episodes are more common in females.

-Rapid cycling, in which moods change quickly in a short period, also seems to be more common among females.
-In one study, almost
+Rapid cycling, in which moods change quickly in a short period, also seems to be more common in females.
+A

-According to the DSM-5, a female with bipolar II is more likely to alternate rapidly between episodes.
+According to the DSM-5-TR, a female with bipolar II disorder is more likely to alternate rapidly between episodes.

 Seasonal impact

-Females may also have a higher risk of depressive symptoms in the fall and winter, compared with the spring and summer.
+Females may also have a higher risk of depressive symptoms in the fall and winter.

 Other conditions